OpenEvalProject/evals/manuscripts/elife-89298/v1/manuscript.md

 ## Results

-## Increase in ventral horn ephrinB2 with disease progression
+### Increase in ventral horn ephrinB2 with disease progression

 Eph receptor signaling has been implicated in ALS (Van Hoecke et al., 2012; Tsuda et al., 2008); however, the involvement of specific ephrin ligands in disease remains unresolved.
 To begin to address this question, we assessed ephrinB2 expression over the course of disease in SOD1G93A mice at pre-symptomatic (60 days), symptomatic (120 days) and endstage time points using ephrinB2 immunohistochemistry (IHC).
 We focused in particular on the cervical ventral horn, as it is the location of PhMNs critical to maintaining diaphragm function (Warren and Alilain, 2014).
 In age-matched wild-type (WT) littermates, ephrinB2 was expressed at relatively low levels.
 Compared to WT controls (Figure 1a), there was pronounced up-regulation of ephrinB2 in ventral horn even at the late pre-symptomatic (60 day) time point (Figure 1b).
 EphrinB2 expression dramatically increased over disease course in SOD1G93A mice as seen at the symptomatic (120 day) time point (Figure 1c) and at disease endstage (Figure 1d).
 Quantification of ephrinB2 expression in the cervical spinal cord ventral horn showed an increase in expression at 60 days (18.58±8.42 a.u. fold increase; WT vs. 60d: p=0.048), 120 days (41.83±26.67 a.u. fold increase; WT vs. 120d: p=0.21; 60d vs. 120d: p=0.32) and endstage (63.42±10.99 a.u. fold increase; WT vs. endstage: p=0.015; 60d vs. endstage: p=0.017; 120d vs. endstage: p=0.3) compared to WT age-matched controls (1.00±0.40 a.u.)
 (Figure 1e; n=3–4 mice per group).
 Compared to WT control, ephrinB2 expression was also significantly increased at endstage in the thoracic (Figure 1f, g) and lumbar (Figure 1h–k) ventral horn.
 Increases in ephrinB2 expression were localized to spinal cord gray matter.
 Higher magnification imaging from lumbar spinal cord revealed that the vast majority of ephrinB2-expressing cells within the ventral horn displayed an astrocyte-like morphology (Figure 1j, k).
 These data indicate that ephrinB2 expression is upregulated in SOD1G93A mice and suggest that increases in ephrinB2 expression might be localized to glia.

 ![Figure 1.](https://cdn.elifesciences.org/articles/89298/elife-89298-fig1-v1.jpg)

 **Figure 1.:** SOD1G93A mouse ventral horn cervical spinal cord tissue immuinostained for ephrinB2 at 60 days (b), 120 days (c), endstage (d), and WT mouse age-matched control (a), scale bar: 200 µm.
 Quantification of ephrinB2 expression within the ventral horn shows a progressive increase in expression over time compared to WT controls (e).
 Endstage ephrinB2 expression in the thoracic (f, g) and lumbar (h–k) regions; scale bar: 200 µm, 100 µm, respectively.
 Endstage SOD1G93A mouse cervical spinal cord tissue co-immuostained for ephrinB2 (l, n, o, q) and neuronal and astrocyte lineage-specific markers NeuN (m–n) and GFAP (p–q), respectively; scale bar: 30 µm.
 Analysis in panels A-K: n=3–4 mice per genotype and per time point; 1–2 females and 2 males per condition.
-Analysis in panels L-O: n=3 mice per genotype and per time point; 1 female and 2 males per condition.Figure 1—source data 1.Figure 1, panel E.
+Analysis in panels L-O: n=3 mice per genotype and per time point; 1 female and 2 males per condition.

-## EphrinB2 was upregulated in ventral horn astrocytes
+### EphrinB2 was upregulated in ventral horn astrocytes

 We next asked whether ephrinB2 was expressed in astrocytes.
 Expression of ephrinB2 was determined in neurons and astrocytes within ventral horn at disease endstage using double-IHC for ephrinB2 along with lineage-specific antibodies for reactive astrocytes (GFAP: glial fibrillary acidic protein) and for neurons (NeuN: neuronal nuclear protein; Lepore and Fischer, 2005).
 EphrinB2 upregulation was localized to GFAP-expressing astrocytes (Figure 1o–q) and was not co-localized to NeuN-expressing neurons (Figure 1l–n; n=3 mice).
 Thus, ephrinB2 expression is dramatically and selectively increased in reactive astrocytes of the SOD1G93A mouse spinal cord in areas of MN loss.

-## EphrinB2 knockdown in astrocytes of cervical ventral horn
+### EphrinB2 knockdown in astrocytes of cervical ventral horn

 Given that both ALS patients (Mitsumoto et al., 1998) and mutant SOD1 rodents (Lladó et al., 2006) succumb to disease due in part to diaphragmatic respiratory compromise, we next sought to focally reduce ephrinB2 expression in astrocytes in the region of the spinal cord containing respiratory PhMNs.
 To begin to test whether the increased expression of ephrinB2 might impact disease progression, we injected 60-day-old SOD1G93A mice with either lentivirus-GFP control vector or lentivirus that transduces an Efnb2 shRNA expression cassette (McClelland et al., 2009).
 Virus was injected bilaterally into the ventral horn at six sites throughout the C3-C5 region to bilaterally target the region of the spinal cord containing the diaphragmatic respiratory PhMN pool (Figure 2a–b; Lepore et al., 2008b).
 We have shown previously that this shRNA construct selectively targets Efnb2 and that knockdown effects of the shRNA on ephrinB2 levels are rescued by expression of a shRNA-insensitive version of Efnb2 (McClelland et al., 2009).

 ![Figure 2.](https://cdn.elifesciences.org/articles/89298/elife-89298-fig2-v1.jpg)

 **Figure 2.:** We injected 60-day-old SOD1G93A mice with Lenti-GFP control or Lenti-shRNA-Efnb2 into cervical ventral horn (a).
 Injections were made bilaterally into six sites throughout C3-C5 to target the PhMN pool (b).Thirty µm transverse tissue sections of the cervical spinal cord show robust expression of the GFP reporter bilaterally within the ventral horn (c); scale bar: 500 µm.
 Cell lineage of viral transduction was assessed using three markers: neuronal marker NeuN, oligodendrocyte lineage marker Olig2, and astrocyte marker GFAP.
 Spinal cord tissue collected from SOD1G93A injected with Lenti-GFP vector was sectioned at 30 µm and immunostained for NeuN (d-f), Olig2 (g–i) and GFAP (j–l); scale bar: 150 µm.
 Quantification of transduction lineage was assessed by counting the total numbers of GFP+ cells that were co-labeled with each lineage-specific marker and expressing this as a percentage of the total number of GFP+ cells (m).
 We assessed the amount of knockdown achieved by the Lenti-shRNA-Efnb2 vector by immunostaining endstage SOD1G93A cervical spinal cord tissue with an anti-ephrinB2 antibody in both Lenti-GFP control (o, q) and Lenti-shRNA-Efnb2 (p, r) tissue; scale bar: 100 µm.
 Knockdown was quantified by counting the total number of GFP+ cells expressing ephrinB2+ within the cervical ventral horn (n).
-Analyses in all panels: n=3 mice per condition; 1 female and 2 males per condition.Figure 2—source data 1.Figure 2, panels M and N.
+Analyses in all panels: n=3 mice per condition; 1 female and 2 males per condition.

 We first determined whether our knockdown approach efficiently transduced astrocytes and reduced ephrinB2 expression in spinal cord astrocytes.
 Transverse sections of endstage SOD1G93A mouse cervical spinal cord show robust expression of the GFP reporter bilaterally within ventral horn following intrapsinal injection (Figure 2c).
 To evaluate cell lineage of viral transduction, we performed IHC on lenti-GFP transduced spinal cord tissue at disease endstage.
 The majority of GFP-expressing cells in ventral horn were GFAP+ reactive astrocytes; these GFAP+/GFP+ astrocytes also expressed high levels of ephrinB2, demonstrating that the lentiviral constructs targeted reactive astrocytes that included those with upregulated ephrinB2 expression (Figure 2j–l).
 On the contrary, there was little-to-no co-labeling of the GFP reporter with NeuN+ neurons (Figure 2d–f) or cells positive for oligodendrocyte transcription factor 2 (Olig2) (Figure 2g–i), demonstrating that the injected viral constructs did not target a large portion of neurons or cells of the oligodendrocyte lineage within the ventral horn.
 We quantified the percentage of transduced GFP+ cells that co-labeled with GFAP, NeuN or Olig2 and found that the majority of transduced cells were astrocytes (NeuN: 3.54 ± 1.09% labeled cells, n=3; Olig2: 0.18 ± 0.18% labeled cells, n=3; GFAP: 56.53 ± 5.30% labeled cells, n=3 mice; GFAP vs. NeuN: p=0.023; GFAP vs. Olig2: p=0.018) (Figure 2m).
 We next determined whether the lenti-shRNA vector effectively reduced ephrinB2 expression in ventral horn astrocytes.
 Compared to lenti-GFP control (Figure 2o–q), the lenti-shRNA (Figure 2p–r) reduced ephrinB2 expression by approximately a factor of 5 (Lenti-GFP: 86.92±22.35 GFP+/ephrinB2+ cells, n=3 mice; Lenti-shRNA: 16.67±1.76 GFP+/ephrinB2+ cells, n=3 mice mice; t-test, p=0.035; Figure 2n).
 Together, these results show that viral transduction was anatomically targeted to the cervical ventral horn, was relatively specific to the astrocyte lineage, and was able to significantly reduce ephrinB2 expression levels within the C3-C5 ventral horn of SOD1G93A mice.

-## Protection of MNs in the cervical spinal cord
+### Protection of MNs in the cervical spinal cord

 Loss of MNs in spinal cord is a hallmark of ALS.
 To determine whether knockdown of ephrinB2 in astrocytes might impact MN survival selectively in the region of ephrinB2 knockdown, we quantified MN somata within the C3-5 spinal cord.
 Using cresyl violet staining of transverse cervical spinal cord sections, the number of neurons with a somal diameter greater than 20 µm and with an identifiable nucleolus was determined (MNs, Figure 3a; Lepore et al., 2008b).
 In C3, C4, and C5 following transduction of Lenti-shRNA-Efnb2 (Figure 3d), there was a significantly greater number of MNs within the ventral horn compared to Lenti-GFP controls (Figure 3c) (Lenti-GFP: 266.4±19.46 MNs/µm2, n=4 mice; Lenti-shRNA-Efnb2: 344.3±6.31 MNs/µm2, n=4 mice; p=0.019, t-test) (Figure 3b).
 These data suggest that knockdown of ephrinB2 can increase survival of MNs in a mutant SOD1 model of ALS.

 ![Figure 3.](https://cdn.elifesciences.org/articles/89298/elife-89298-fig3-v1.jpg)

-**Figure 3.:** G93A mice.SOD1G93A mice injected with Lenti-GFP control or Lenti-shRNA-Efnb2 were cresyl violet stained and MN counts were performed at 117 days of age.
+**Figure 3.:** SOD1G93A mice injected with Lenti-GFP control or Lenti-shRNA-Efnb2 were cresyl violet stained and MN counts were performed at 117 days of age.
 Thirty µm transverse cervical spinal cord tissue sections were stained with cresyl violet (a); scale bar: 250 µm.
 The dotted box outlines the ventral horn and area of the image shown in (c).
 MN populations within the ventral horn were quantified (b).
 Representative images show a greater loss of MNs in Lenti-Control (c) compared to the Lenti-shRNA-Efnb2 (d) group; scale bar: 100 µm.
 SOD1G93A mice injected with Lenti-GFP control or Lenti-shRNA-Efnb2 were assessed in vivo for PhMN-diaphragm innervation by electrophysiological analysis at 117 days of age.
 CMAP amplitudes were recorded from each hemi-diaphragm following ipsilateral phrenic nerve stimulation.
 Representative traces of Lenti-GFP (e) and Lenti-shRNA-Efnb2 (f) recordings show a larger CMAP amplitude in the Lenti-shRNA-Efnb2 group.
 Quantification of maximal CMAP amplitude shows significant preservation in the Lenti-shRNA-Efnb2-treated group compared to control (g).
 Analysis in panels A-D: n=4 mice per condition; 2 females and 2 males per condition.
-Analysis in panels E-G: n=4 mice per genotype and per time point; 2 females and 2 males per condition.Figure 3—source data 1.Figure 3, panels B and G.
+Analysis in panels E-G: n=4 mice per genotype and per time point; 2 females and 2 males per condition.

-## Preservation of diaphragm function
+### Preservation of diaphragm function

 Patients ultimately succumb to ALS because of respiratory compromise due significantly in part to loss of PhMNs that innervate diaphragm, the primary muscle of inspiration (Mitsumoto et al., 1998).
 To evaluate whether ephrinB2 knockdown in astrocytes focally within the PhMN pool impacts respiratory neural circuitry, we determined effects on both PhMN innervation of diaphragm using morphological assessment (Nicaise et al., 2013; Nicaise et al., 2012a; Nicaise et al., 2012b) and preservation of diaphragm function using in vivo electrophysiological measurements (Lepore et al., 2008b; Nicaise et al., 2013; Lepore et al., 2011b; Lepore et al., 2010).
 In anesthetized mice, we recorded compound muscle action potential (CMAP) amplitudes from each hemi-diaphragm following supramaximal stimulation of the ipsilateral phrenic nerve, an electrophysiological assay of functional diaphragm innervation by PhMNs.
 We performed these experiments in SOD1G93A mice at 117 days of age, a time point following the beginnings of forelimb motor dysfunction in the vast majority of animals but prior to endstage.
 Quantification of CMAP amplitude showed a 61% larger amplitude for the lenti-shRNA group (Figure 3f) compared to lenti-GFP (Figure 3e–g), demonstrating that ephrinB2 knockdown in cervical ventral horn resulted in significant preservation of functional diaphragm innervation (Lenti-GFP: 2.58±0.26 mV, n=4 mice; Lenti-shRNA: 4.20±0.32 mV, n=4 mice; t-test, p=0.0075).
 These data indicate that region-specific knockdown of ephrinB2 was able to generate functional rescue appropriate for the location targeted.

-## Effects on disease onset, disease duration, and animal survival
+### Effects on disease onset, disease duration, and animal survival

 We chose to perform anatomically-targeted shRNA delivery to only the ventral horn of the cervical (C3-C5) spinal cord in order to specifically target the critically-important phrenic nucleus and to use this motor circuit as a model system to examine the impact of knocking down astrocyte ephrinB2 expression on PhMN degeneration and diaphragm innervation.
 As expected, given that injections were delivered only to levels C3-5, ephrinB2 knockdown in astrocytes had no impact on overall disease phenotype, including limb motor function, disease onset and progression, and animal survival, as assessed by a battery of established measurements (Lepore et al., 2008b; Lepore et al., 2011b; Lepore et al., 2010; Lepore et al., 2007).
 EphrinB2 knockdown did not affect weight loss at any age tested (F (1, 18)=0.17, p=0.69) (Figure 4a; n=8–10 mice per group).
 Additionally, overall disease onset as determined by the timing of weight loss onset was unaffected, with both the lenti-GFP and lenti-shRNA groups showing similar onset as determined by Kaplan-Meier analysis (Lenti-GFP: 124.4 days; Lenti-shRNA-Efnb2 123.5 days, chi square: 0.017, p=0.90, Gehan-Breslow-Wilcoxon test; n=8–9 mice per group) (Figure 4b).
 Furthermore, there were no differences between the two groups in either hindlimb (F (1, 18)=0.48, p=0.50, ANOVA; n=9–10 mice per group) (Figure 4c) or forelimb (F (1, 18)=0.95, p=0.34, ANOVA; n=9–10 mice per group) (Figure 4e) grip strength decline.
 We also used these grip strength measurements to calculate hindlimb and forelimb disease onsets.
 We calculated onset individually for each animal as the age with a 10% decline in grip strength compared to the maximum strength for those limbs in the same animal (Lepore et al., 2011b; Lepore et al., 2007).
 EphrinB2 knockdown had no effect on either hindlimb disease onset (Lenti-GFP: 90.4 days; Lenti-shRNA-Efnb2 103.0 days, chi square: 2.92, p=0.09, Gehan-Breslow-Wilcoxon test; n=9–10 mice per group) (Figure 4d) or forelimb disease onset (Lenti-GFP: 107.2 days; Lenti-shRNA-Efnb2 105.1 days, chi square: 0.13, p=0.72, Gehan-Breslow-Wilcoxon test; n=9–10 mice per group) (Figure 4f).
 Given that previous work showed that astrocytes contribute to disease progression in mutant SOD1 rodents post-disease onset (Yamanaka et al., 2008), we examined whether ephrinB2 knockdown in astrocytes extended disease duration.
 Compared to lenti-GFP control, lenti-shRNA had no effect on disease duration as measured by the time from: weight onset to endstage (Lenti-GFP: 7.90±1.110 days, n=10 mice; Lenti-shRNA-Efnb2: 11.38±1.963 days, p=0.13, unpaired t-test; n=8 mice) (Figure 4g); hindlimb disease onset to endstage (Lenti-GFP: 41.90±6.63 days, n=10 mice; Lenti-shRNA-Efnb2: 29.44±6.34 days, n=9 mice, p=0.19, unpaired t-test) (Figure 4h); forelimb disease onset to endstage (Lenti-GFP: 25.10±6.48 days, n=10 mice; Lenti-shRNA-Efnb2: 27.11±8.92 days, n=9 mice, p=0.86, unpaired t-test) (Figure 4i); or hindlimb disease onset to forelimb disease onset (Lenti-GFP: 16.80±4.14 days, n=10 mice; Lenti-shRNA-Efnb2: 2.33±7.44 days, n=9 mice, p=0.099, unpaired t-test) (Figure 4j).
 Lastly, given that we targeted the location of the critically-important pool of PhMNs with our virus injections, we determined whether ephrinB2 knockdown specifically within the cervical ventral horn extended animal survival, as determined by the righting reflex (Lepore et al., 2011b; Lepore et al., 2007).
 Compared to lenti-GFP control, lenti-shRNA had no effect on the age of disease endstage as determined by Kaplan-Meier analysis (Lenti-GFP: 132.3 days; Lenti-shRNA-Efnb2 129.5 days, chi square: 0.24, p=0.63, Gehan-Breslow-Wilcoxon test; n=8–10 mice per group) (Figure 4k).

 ![Figure 4.](https://cdn.elifesciences.org/articles/89298/elife-89298-fig4-v1.jpg)

-**Figure 4.:** G93A mice.Biweekly weights of Lenti-shRNA-Efnb2 and Lenti-Control mice were recorded until endpoint sacrifice (a), and disease onset was measured for each animal when there was a 10% drop in body weight (b).
+**Figure 4.:** Biweekly weights of Lenti-shRNA-Efnb2 and Lenti-Control mice were recorded until endpoint sacrifice (a), and disease onset was measured for each animal when there was a 10% drop in body weight (b).
 Biweekly individual hindlimb grip strengths were assessed for each animal (c), and disease onset was recorded when the animal had a 10% decline in hindlimb grip strength (d).
 Each animal was also tested for forelimb grip strength (e), and disease onset was recorded when the animal had a 10% decline in forelimb grip strength (f).
 Weights, forelimb grip strength and hindlimb grip strength were taken biweekly starting one week prior to injection of Lenti-shRNA-Efnb2 or Lenti-GFP control, and all force measurements plotted were the average force (lb) of all animals combined in each group.
 Disease duration was determined by time from weight onset to endstage (g), hindlimb disease onset to endstage (h), and forelimb diseaseonset to endstage for each animal (i).
 Disease duration was also measured from the time of forelimb disease onset to time of hindlimb disease onset (j).
 Survival was measured as the day each animal reached endstage, which was determined by the righting reflex (k).
-Analyses in all panels: n=8–10 mice per genotype and per time point; 4–5 females and 4–5 males per condition.Figure 4—source data 1.Figure 4, panels A-K.
+Analyses in all panels: n=8–10 mice per genotype and per time point; 4–5 females and 4–5 males per condition.

-## Preservation of PhMN innervation of the diaphragm
+### Preservation of PhMN innervation of the diaphragm

 We next quantified morphological innervation changes at the diaphragm NMJ, as this synapse is critical for functional PhMN-diaphragm circuit connectivity.
 We labeled phrenic motor axons and their terminals for neurofilament (using SMI-312R antibody) and synaptic vesicle protein 2 (SV2), respectively, and we labeled nicotinic acetylcholine receptors with Alexa555-conjugated alpha-bungarotoxin (Nicaise et al., 2012a; Lepore et al., 2010).
 Using confocal imaging of individual NMJs, we quantified the percentage of intact (Figure 5a), partially-denervated (Figure 5b) and completely-denervated (Figure 5c) NMJs in the diaphragm (Wright et al., 2007; Wright et al., 2009; Wright and Son, 2007).
 Although we assessed NMJ morphology only in SOD1G93A mice in this work, our previous findings show that all diaphragm NMJs in non-diseased WT mice are completely intact (Nicaise et al., 2012b; Lepore et al., 2010; Li et al., 2015b; Martin et al., 2015).
 In the current study, we find extensive denervation at a large portion of NMJs across the diaphragm at 117 days of age in SOD1G93A mice.
 Compared to control-treated animals (Figure 5d), the lenti-shRNA group (Figure 5e) showed a significant increase in the percentage of fully-innervated NMJs (Figure 5f) and a significant decrease in percentage of completely-denervated junctions (Figure 5g), demonstrating that lenti-shRNA treatment preserved PhMN innervation of the diaphragm (innervated: Lenti-GFP: 27.0 ± 2.5% of total NMJs, n=4 mice; Lenti-shRNA: 53.2±8.5, n=4; t-test, p=0.04) (denervated: Lenti-GFP: 21.6 ± 1.6% of total NMJs, n=4 mice; Lenti-shRNA: 8.0±3.7, n=4 mice; t-test, p=0.03).
 We also found a trend toward a decrease in the percentage of partially-denervated NMJs in lenti-shRNA animals versus control (Figure 5h), though the difference was not significant (partially-denervated: Lenti-GFP: 42.1 ± 0.7% of total NMJs, n=4 mice; Lenti-shRNA: 29.6±6.2; n=4 mice, t-test, p=0.11).
 Our NMJ analyses suggest that preservation of diaphragm innervation by PhMNs with focally-delivered lenti-shRNA-Efnb2 resulted in a maintenance of diaphragm function.
 The increased cervical MN survival in the lenti-shRNA-Efnb2 group coincided with enhanced preservation of diaphragm NMJ innervation, suggesting that the ephrinB2 knockdown-mediated effects on NMJ innervation and CMAP amplitudes were due at least in part to protection of PhMNs centrally within the cervical spinal cord.

 ![Figure 5.](https://cdn.elifesciences.org/articles/89298/elife-89298-fig5-v1.jpg)

-**Figure 5.:** G93A mice.Diaphragm muscles were labeled with SMI-312 (green), SV2, (green) and alpha-Bungarotoxin (blue).
+**Figure 5.:** Diaphragm muscles were labeled with SMI-312 (green), SV2, (green) and alpha-Bungarotoxin (blue).
 Representative images of fully-innervated (a), partially-denervated (b) and completely-denervated ((c): arrowheads denote completely-denervated NMJs) NMJs are shown; all scale bars: 30 µm.
 Compared to SOD1G93A mice treated with Lenti-GFP (d), animals injected with Lenti-shRNA-Efnb2 (e) showed greater preservation of PhMN innervation of the diaphragm NMJ.
 Quantification revealed a significant increase in the percentage of fully-innervated NMJs (f) and a decrease in the percentage of completely-denervated NMJs (g) in the Lenti-shRNA-Efnb2 group compared to Lenti-GFP controls.
 The percentage of partially-denervated NMJs was not statistically different between the two groups (h).
-Analyses in all panels: n=4 mice per condition; 2 females and 2 males per condition.Figure 5—source data 1.Figure 5, panels F-H.
+Analyses in all panels: n=4 mice per condition; 2 females and 2 males per condition.

-## EphrinB2 upregulation in human ALS spinal cord
+### EphrinB2 upregulation in human ALS spinal cord

 We also performed immunoblotting analysis on postmortem samples from human ALS donors with an SOD1 mutation (n=3 donors) and matching non-diseased human samples (n=3 donors).
 In the lumbar enlargement, there was a large increase in ephrinB2 protein expression in the SOD1 mutation ALS samples compared to the non-diseased controls (Figure 6) (non-ALS lumbar: 3.8±1.1 a.u.; ALS lumbar: 17.8±18.2; ALS cortex: 2.9±0.25; p=0.523, ANOVA).
 There was some donor-to-donor variability; while all of the non-ALS control samples showed similarly lower levels of ephrinB2 protein expression in the lumbar spinal cord, dramatic ephrinB2 upregulation in the SOD1 mutation samples was observed with only two of the three ALS donors.
 The absence of ephrinB2 upregulation in the one ALS sample may be related to the anatomical progression of disease in this particular donor.
 To this point, we also performed GFAP immunoblotting on the same lumbar spinal cord samples and found signficantly higher GFAP protein levels in the two samples with increased ephrinB2 expression (Figure 6).
 As the level of GFAP expression is often used as an indicator of disease progression at a particular anatomical region, this finding suggests that ephrinB2 upregulation may have occurred selectively at locations in the CNS where disease processes were already occurring by the time of death.
 Lastly, we did not observe increased ephrinB2 expression in a disease unaffected region in these same three ALS donor samples, as ephrinB2 protein levels were not elevated in frontal cortex (Figure 6).

 ![Figure 6.](https://cdn.elifesciences.org/articles/89298/elife-89298-fig6-v1.jpg)

 **Figure 6.:** Immunoblotting analysis on postmortem samples from human ALS donors with an SOD1 mutation and also non-diseased human samples.
 In the lumbar enlargement, there was a large increase in ephrinB2 protein expression in the SOD1 mutation ALS samples compared to the non-diseased controls (top blot).
 GFAP immunoblotting on the same lumbar spinal cord samples shows a robust increase in GFAP protein levels in the two samples with increased ephrinB2 expresison (middle blot).
 There was not increased ephrinB2 expression in a disease unaffected region in these same three ALS donor samples, as ephrinB2 protein levels were not elevated in the frontal cortex (top blot).
 Immunoblot for total protein (bottom blot).
-Demographic information: Donor 1 – death at 67 years; male; non-ALS; Donor 2 – death at 70 years; male; non-ALS; Donor 3 – death at 70 years; female; non-ALS; Donor 4 – death at 42 years; female; SOD1-D102H mutation; absence of C9orf72 repeat expansion; Donor 5 – death at 55 years; male; SOD1-A4V mutation; absence of C9orf72 repeat expansion; Donor 6 – death at 58 years; male; SOD1-V87A mutation; absence of C9orf72 repeat expansion.Figure 6—source data 1.Figure 6.
+Demographic information: Donor 1 – death at 67 years; male; non-ALS; Donor 2 – death at 70 years; male; non-ALS; Donor 3 – death at 70 years; female; non-ALS; Donor 4 – death at 42 years; female; SOD1-D102H mutation; absence of C9orf72 repeat expansion; Donor 5 – death at 55 years; male; SOD1-A4V mutation; absence of C9orf72 repeat expansion; Donor 6 – death at 58 years; male; SOD1-V87A mutation; absence of C9orf72 repeat expansion.

 ## Discussion